Orlando Wright

 Master of Social Work (MSW)

-Most recently, Dr. Wright is the Director of Partnerships and Innovation at the American Society of Addiction Medicine (ASAM), overseeing national partnerships with commercial and Medicaid payers, states, and other public entities.
-He contributed to the ASAM Criteria 4th edition, a criteria that organizes the co-occurring and substance use disorder treatment field.
+Previously, Dr. Wright was the Director of Partnerships and Innovation at the American Society of Addiction Medicine (ASAM), overseeing national partnerships with commercial and Medicaid payers, states, and other public entities.
+He contributed to the ASAM Criteria, 4th edition, which organizes the field of treatment for co-occurring and substance use disorders.

 Education